 Types of SQL jobs

-An SEO analyst analyzes data and optimizes site content in order to increase organic search traffic.
+An SEO analyst analyses data and optimises site content in order to increase organic search traffic.
 SQL is beneficial to this role as they work with a lot of big data, and databases are far stronger than excel documents which are often used.

 A software engineer develops and builds computer systems software and application software.
 Being a software engineer requires knowledge of programming languages in order to build the software, and most programmers are required to have some knowledge of SQL.